Gabriella439/nixos-in-production/manuscript/Modules.md

 - compute the [fixed point](https://en.wikipedia.org/wiki/Fixed_point_(mathematics)) of this composite module

-We'll walk through this by performing the same steps as `lib.evalModules` by hand.
+We'll walk through this by performing the same steps as `lib.evalModules`.
 First, to simplify things we'll consolidate the prior example into a single flake that we can evaluate as we go:

 ```nix
 # Save this to `./evalModules/flake.nix`